-- Debt Payoff Guide - Having debt can be scary.
+- Debt Snowball Calculator - Having debt can be scary.
 Use this calculator and information to develop a personal debt payoff plan.
-This guide will teach you about different strategies and techniques to manage your debt.
-Learn how much you can actually save by making that extra payment and accelerating paying off your debt.
+This tool will teach you about different strategies and techniques to manage your debt.
+Learn how much you can actually save by making an extra payment and accelerating paying off your debt.

 - iGrad - Learn from financial experts about money management, student loans, resume critiques and job searches.
 You even have an option to sign up for a personal tailored, recommendation of courses and videos.
 Visit often to read current articles, play games, and use the calculators and budget tracker to manage your personal finances.

 - myFICO.com - Gain a better understanding on the importance of good credit.
 This site provides extensive practical information about FICO scores and credit reports, and how they have a major impact on your life.
 You can request a free estimate to get a range of your FICO score.

 - MyMoney.gov - A federal government website that provides comprehensive tools to help manage your personal finances during life events when you need to make smart decisions.
 Topics include buying a home, securing a loan, planning for retirement, balancing a checkbook and budgeting.